Trebonius91/utils4VASP/README.md

 A description of all scripts/programs as well as an overview of important VASP calculations and how to do them is given in the [utils4VASP-Wiki](https://github.com/Trebonius91/utils4VASP/wiki)!

-In addition to the scripts, a manual is delivered (subfolder manual), where a general overview for the setup of VASP calculations for interface systems is given besides the detailed explanation of all included scripts and programs.

 The scripts and programs are grouped by the programming language of their implementation and alphabetically within their sections.

 Currently included are: